daria-kotova/head-md-future-of-drawing/process/devLog.md

 ## 2023-11-12

-Pitch
+Pitch (what, who, where, and how)

+Kick-starter is an assistant that helps people start drawing using the outlines of small objects around them.
+It is designed for people looking to occupy their free time.
+These people are open to drawing but do not know where or how to start.
+Kick-starter can be used at home, in the office or even at school.
+Simply place it on a sheet of paper and choose a small object to use as the basis for your future drawing.
+After analysing your object, Kick-starter draws its outline, which you can use to start your drawing.

 ## 2023-11-11

-Made a paper prototype of [Kick-starter](/process/2023-11-11/kick-starter/) - an assistant that allows you to draw the outlines of small objects and thus start a drawing.
+Made a paper prototype of [Kick-starter](/process/2023-11-11/kick-starter) - an assistant that allows you to draw the outlines of small objects and thus start a drawing.

 ![kick-starter-1](/process/2023-11-11/kick-starter/IMG_5220.JPG)